Arthur Harris: Second World War

 Harris returned to Britain in September 1939 to take command of No. 5 Group.
 Appointed a Companion of the Order of the Bath on 11 July 1940 he was made Deputy Chief of the Air Staff in November 1940 and promoted to the acting rank of air marshal on 1 June 1941.

 The Butt Report, circulated in August 1941, found that in 1940 and 1941 only one in three attacking aircraft got within five miles (eight kilometres) of their target.

-As part of the response Harris was appointed Commander-in-Chief (C-in-C) of Bomber Command in February 1942.
-He was advanced to Knight Commander of the Order of the Bath on 11 June 1942.
+Harris was appointed Commander-in-Chief of Bomber Command in February 1942, replacing Air Marshal Sir Richard Pierse, who became in charge of Air Forces in Southeast Asia.

+Harris was advanced to Knight Commander of the Order of the Bath on 11 June 1942.

-In 1942, Professor Frederick Lindemann (later ennobled as Lord Cherwell), having been appointed the British government's leading scientific adviser (with a seat in the Cabinet) by his friend, Prime Minister Winston Churchill, presented a seminal paper to Cabinet advocating the area bombing of German cities in a strategic bombing campaign.
-It was accepted by Cabinet and Harris was directed to carry out the task (Area bombing directive).
+In 1942, Professor Frederick Lindemann, having been appointed the British government's leading scientific adviser by his friend, Prime Minister Winston Churchill, presented a seminal paper to Cabinet advocating the area bombing of German cities in a strategic bombing campaign.
+It was accepted by Cabinet and Harris was directed to carry out the Area bombing directive.
 It became an important part of the total war waged against Germany.